trodicaro/markdown-widget/README.md

 ### Markdown Widget

-Take in your input and applies bold and italic markdown.
+Take in user input and applies bold and italic markdown.